What is a Heel Spur?

 Non-Surgical Heel Spur Treatment Options

-3. Physical therapy: Specific stretching exercises and movements might temporarilly reduce heel spur pain.
+Specific stretching exercises and movements might temporarily reduce heel spur pain.
 They should be prescribed only by a qualified, professional physical therapist.

 Surgical Treatment for Heel Spurs

 Considering today’s minimally invasive foot surgery techniques, removing a heel spur is a viable option that offers minimal pain and recovery time.
 Minimally invasive heel spur surgery removes the calcium deposit.
 If necessary, the surgeon may also release the plantar fascia muscle.
-Consult with a minimally invasive surgery center like Northwest Surgery Center for a free diagnosis of your foot condition.
+Consult with a minimally invasive surgery center like The Bunion Cure Surgery Center for a free diagnosis of your foot condition.

 13402 Coal Mine Ave Littleton, CO 80127